muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T120)
+- New: Input filter gains a shift mode - when using a shortcut with a shift key down, the filter will only add to the current selection.
+- New: Axis names gain linear (L) index name in input name to be more consistent UI wide.
+The L number is the axis number as sequenced by the HID descriptor.
+The axis number is the axis function reported by the HID descriptor to DINPUT, and is one of 8 possible values.
+Some devices can report different axes in a non sequential order (some axes are skipped, so linear axis 4 can be input 7) even though there are only 4 axes on the device.
+- Tweak: Minor UI tweaks.
+- Fix: Input Viewer VJOY button toggle not toggling VJOY button in some situations.
+Input Viewer can set VJOY axis, buttons or hats manually if needed.

 ### (m76T119)
 - Tweak: Minor UI tweaks.
 - Fix: TempoEx not refreshing UI on button add due to recent model tweaks.